fluxcd/flux2/rfcs/0004-insecure-http/README.md

 Some Flux objects provide a `.spec.insecure` field to enable the use of non-TLS based endpoints, but they don't clearly notify users when the option is not supported (e.g. Azure/GCP Buckets).

 ### Goals
-* Provide a flag across all Flux controllers which disables all outgoing HTTP connections.
+* Provide a flag across relevant Flux controllers which disables all outgoing HTTP connections.
 * Add a field which enables the use of non-TLS endpoints to appropriate Flux objects.
 * Provide a way for users to be made aware that their use of non-TLS endpoints is not supported if that is the case.